Cowboy Hats vs Outback Hats: Key Differences

 High Noon Style Showcase

 How you wear a cowboy hat is as important as the hat itself.
-The cowboy hat has been re-appropriated by fashion capitals onto runways, mixed with anything from a three-piece suit to designer jeans.
+Fashion capitals have re-appropriated the cowboy hat onto runways.
+It is mixed with anything from a three-piece suit to designer jeans.
 It has become a statement defining fashion-forward individuals with a nod to rugged individualism.

 The Universal Outback Appeal

 Outback hats offer a different but no less versatile style.
-Whether you’re respecting its roots paired with khakis and outdoor gear or taking it urban with a leather jacket, the outback hat’s adaptability and rugged charm ensure that it never looks out of place.
+You might respect its roots by pairing it with khakis and outdoor gear.
+Alternatively, you can take it urban by adding a leather jacket.
+The outback hat’s adaptability and rugged charm ensure that it never looks out of place.
 However, it might just look out of time.

 Tips To style cowboy hat & outback hat